-TO: All Insurance Companies Subject To Kentucky Local Government Premium Taxes

-FROM: Sharon P. Clark, Commissioner

-RE: 2009-2010 Kentucky Local Government Premium Tax Schedule and Listing Of Payees and Addresses
+- TO: All Insurance Companies and Surplus Lines Brokers Subject To Kentucky Local Government Premium Taxes - FROM: Sharon P. Clark, Commissioner - RE: 2011-2012 Kentucky Local Government Premium Tax Schedule and Listing Of Payees and Addresses - DATE: April 6, 2011

-DATE: April 3, 2009
+The following Bulletin is to advise the reader of the current position of the Kentucky Department of Insurance (the "Department") on the specified issue.
+The Bulletin is for informational purposes only and is not legally binding on either the Department or the reader.

 Please review the information in this Bulletin carefully.
-This Bulletin contains information regarding changes to KRS Chapter 91A enacted during the 2008 legislative session as HB 524.
-This Bulletin also contains changes to various tax rates imposed by local governments on premium receipts in accordance with KRS 91A.080.
+This Bulletin contains information regarding changes to the annual reconciliation filing requirements and procedures, legislative changes that impact local government premium tax laws, and changes to various tax rates imposed by local governments on premium receipts in accordance with KRS 91A.080.